microsoft-dx/aspnet-core-fundamentals/articles/aspnet-core-getting-started.md

 It comes with integrated [dependency injection](https://docs.asp.net/en/latest/fundamentals/dependency-injection.html), a new request pipeline middleware and the ability to plug in your own web server (IIS - Windows only or Kestrel inside your own process in Windows, macOS and Linux) and run across operating systems with very similar development processes and tools.

-Together with [TypeScript](https://www.typescriptlang.org/), the client-side framework of your choice (Angular 2, React, Aurelia etc), familiar tools for web developers (that didn't have very good support on Windows until very recently) like Grunt, Gulp or Bower and with a superior performance compared to Node, for example, Microsoft bets on ASP .NET Core to become one of the preferred frameworks wen building modern web and cloud applications.
+Together with [TypeScript](https://www.typescriptlang.org/), the client-side framework of your choice (Angular 2, React, Aurelia etc), familiar tools for web developers (that didn't have very good support on Windows until very recently) like Grunt, Gulp or Bower and with a superior performance compared to Node, for example, Microsoft bets on ASP .NET Core to become one of the preferred frameworks when building modern web and cloud applications.

 > For the complete section on client-side development with ASP .NET Core see [the Official ASP .NET Core Documentation](https://docs.asp.net/en/latest/client-side/index.html).